HAZARDS TO PET PARROTS

 *QUIK-STOP and other styptic products should never be applied to avian skin.
 They are safe for bleeding toenails when broken or cut too short, but they destroy skin.
 For broken or pulled blood feathers, either cornstarch or flour are safer.
 Aloe gel can be applied first to help the flour or cornstarch to adhere to the wound and to help with pain and healing.

 *CATS, DOGS, FERRETS (and many other pets) are a danger to birds.
-The slightest cat scratch can infect birds with Pasteurella bacteria and
+The slightest cat scratch can infect birds with Pasteurella bacteria and immediate vet treatment is required to save the bird's life.
+Never allow birds to interact with ANY pet without close supervision.

 *FLEA COLLARS AND SPRAYS emit toxins into the air and should not be used in bird homes.
 Lice shampoo also contains dangerous toxins and should never used on birds.